 In about one to two months after USCIS received your application, you will receive a biometrics (fingerprinting) appointment notice for you and any children included in your asylum application who are older than 14.
 This is normally completed at a USCIS application support center, which is likely to be closer to your home location than the asylum office.

-Within 43 days after USCIS receives your complete asylum application, you will be interviewed at one of the eight U.S. asylum offices if you live close to one of them.
+Eventually, you will be interviewed at one of the eight U.S. asylum offices if you live close to one of them, or an asylum officer will travel to your local office to meet you.
 Currently, the asylum offices are located in the following cities: Arlington (VA), Chicago, Houston, Miami, Newark, New York, Los Angeles, and San Francisco.

-If the asylum officer refers your asylum application to the Immigration Court, the Immigration Judge (IJ) will ask you whether you accept an expedited hearing.
+If the asylum officer refers your asylum application to the Immigration Court, the Immigration Judge will ask you whether you accept an expedited hearing.
 This will not affect how your case is processed or how likely it will be for you to obtain asylum.
 Instead, it will shorten all of your court deadlines.